Intensity-Based Criterion for Determining Exceptional Point in Parity-Time (PT) Symmetric Coupled Array of Optical Waveguides: Numerical Results

-Moreover, the figures distinctly exhibit the characteristic features of discrete diffraction and highlight the impact of boundary reflections.
-This figure demonstrates the propagation pattern within the Hermitian regime, characterized by the absence of gain or loss ($g = 0$).
+Moreover, the figures distinctly exhibit the characteristic features of discrete diffraction~\cite{szameit2010discrete}.
+It is important to note that, in the study of optical waveguides array, two common approaches for handling boundaries are zero-boundary conditions and periodic boundary conditions~\cite{majumder2023effect,joglekar2013optical,xu2021dynamical,Sukhorukov12}.
+In this work, we have employed zero-boundary conditions.
+Since the primary focus of this paper is not on boundary effects, the propagation length and number of waveguides are chosen such that the light does not reach the boundaries during the propagation.
+Of course, one could investigate a longer propagation length without boundary effects by increasing the number of waveguides.
+However, the performed study showed that this does not lead to new results and has no significant effect on the overall propagation pattern.
+Therefore, for the analysis of the propagation pattern and site-to-site correlation, N=50 waveguides and a maximum propagation length of z=10mm are used.
+Figure~\ref{fig:fig2} demonstrates the propagation pattern within the Hermitian regime, characterized by the absence of gain or loss ($g = 0$).
 Upon the introduction of gain or loss to the system, and when its magnitude remains below the critical value $g_c$, the system stays in the PT-symmetric regime.
 Figure~(\ref{fig:fig3}) illustrates that in this regime ($g = 0.03$), the propagation pattern is nearly identical to that in the Hermitian regime.
 However, unlike in the Hermitian state, the total intensity of light in the PT-symmetric phase is not fixed, instead exhibiting oscillations throughout the propagation due to the effects of gain and loss.
 For better comparison, in all plots related to the propagation pattern, the total intensity is normalized at each propagation distance.

-In Figure~(\ref{fig:fig4}), the propagation pattern of a waveguide array consisting of $N=50$ waveguides with a quantum input state is investigated in the broken PT-symmetry regime $g>g_c$ ($g = 0.6$).
-As energy grows exponentially in this regime, the waveguides with gain near the input one exhibit much higher intensity than others.
-Therefore, after normalization, the intensity contributions from the rest of the waveguides are negligible and nearly vanish in the propagation pattern.